You can sit in and observe a driving test if you're 16 or over, but you can’t take any part in the test and you must follow certain rules.

 At the end of the test

-When the test has finished listen carefully to the feedback so that you can give the candidate more detailed feedback later.
+Listen carefully to the feedback so that you can give the candidate more detailed feedback later.

 Speak to the test centre manager or follow the complaints procedure if you’ve genuine concerns about how the test was conducted.